 Read the full review: Naim Mu-so Qb 2nd Generation

-The Series 3 is the best sounding AirPlay speaker there is.
-No doubt.
+The Series 3 has to be the best-sounding AirPlay speaker there is.
 It's also seriously, seriously expensive for a wireless box.

 Part of that outlay goes towards Linn’s proprietary Exakt technology which aims to reduce phase errors by intentionally delaying higher frequencies so that they arrive at your ear at the same time as lower frequencies.
 It also keeps the music signal’s data in the digital domain for as long as possible to avoid any degradation caused by signal processing.

-We’ve heard Exakt do its thing in many a Linn product before, and here again it contributes to an absorbing performance.
+We’ve heard Exakt do its thing in many a Linn product before, and here it contributes again to an absorbing performance.
 What’s striking is the stunning midrange clarity and low-end agility which make the Series 3 a sharp performer and far more insightful than its more affordable competitors, too.
 If you're a purist for audio fidelty and a sucker for pin-sharp sound, the Series 3's whopping price tag will likely be the only thing standing in the way of an immediate purchase.

-There's no Tidal Masters support but there is an HDMI ARC socket which allows you use the Series 3 for your TV sound.
+There's no Tidal Masters support, sadly, but there is an HDMI ARC socket which allows you to use the Series 3 for your TV sound.
+Swings and roundabouts.

 Read the full review: Linn Series 3